nebulab/solidus_shipwire/README.md

     $ bundle
     $ bundle exec rake test_app
     $ bundle exec rspec spec

+To record new cassettes you have to use a shipwire beta environment.
+Put your credentials in spec/support/shipwire.rb .
+Don't forget to remove them before commit.
+Don't care about the security because they are filter ( spec/support/tools.rb) .

 Copyright (c) 2016 [Daniele Palombo], released under the New BSD License